Here's what's in the second stimulus package - KESQ

 Here’s what’s in the second stimulus package

-Congress passed a $900 billion pandemic relief bill that includes enhanced unemployment benefits and direct cash payments.
+President Donald Trump signed on Sunday evening a $900 billion pandemic relief bill into law that includes enhanced unemployment benefits and direct cash payments.

-There were several changes made from a proposal put forward nearly two weeks ago by a bipartisan group of lawmakers.
-Direct stimulus checks were brought in at the last minute.
-Direct aid to states and liability protections for companies were left out.

-The new bill is the second-largest federal stimulus package after the $2 trillion CARES Act that Congress approved in March.
+The measure is the second-largest federal stimulus package after the $2 trillion CARES Act that Congress approved in March.

-Lawmakers passed the bill late Monday, just in time to get something done before the end of December, when several aid programs in the CARES Act are set to expire, including key pandemic jobless assistance measures and eviction protections.
+Lawmakers passed the bill last Monday, just in time to get something done before the end of December, when several aid programs in the CARES Act were set to expire, including key pandemic jobless assistance measures and eviction protections.

 Stimulus checks

-The package would send direct stimulus payments of $600 to individuals, half the amount provided in the first round of checks, which went out in the spring.
+The package sends direct stimulus payments of $600 to individuals, half the amount provided in the first round of checks, which went out in the spring.

-Eligible families would receive an additional $600 per child — which is $100 more than Congress gave families in the first round of relief last spring.
+Eligible families will receive an additional $600 per child — which is $100 more than Congress gave families in the first round of relief last spring.

-The payments start phasing out for individuals with adjusted gross incomes of more than $75,000, and those making more than $99,000 would not receive anything.
-The income thresholds would be doubled for couples.
+The payments start phasing out for individuals with adjusted gross incomes of more than $75,000, and those making more than $99,000 will not receive anything.
+The income thresholds are doubled for couples.

 The amounts will be based on 2019 incomes.
 Those who filed their 2019 tax returns will receive their money automatically, as well as Social Security recipients and those who uploaded their bank account information using the IRS’s online portal to receive their first payments.

-Note: This story has been updated with President Donald Trump signing the bill into law on Sunday night.